dagraham/etm-dgraham/README.md

 * With a reminder selected:
     * Press “return” to toggle displaying the details.
     * Pressing “E” to edit.
 Then press “Ctrl-S” to save your changes and end  editing or “Ctrl-C” to end editing without saving your changes.
-    * Press “C” to open a copy for editing.
+    * Press “C” to open a copy as a new reminder for editing.
-    * Press “D” to delete after a confirmation prompt .
+    * Press “D” to delete.
-    * Press “R” to reschedule.
+    * Press “R” to reschedule the starting datetime.
-    * Press “S” to schedule a new  instance.
+    * Press “S” to schedule a new datetime instance.
     * For an item with an @g “goto” link, press “Ctrl-G” to open the link.
     * For an item that repeats, press “Ctrl-R” to show repetitions.
     * Timers
-        * Press “t” to start a timer for  the item.
+        * Press “t” to start a timer for the reminder.
         * With a timer active, press “t” to toggle paused/running.
-        * Press “T” to record the time and close the timer.
+        * Press “T” to record an  `@u usedtime`  entry in the reminder and close the timer.
 * Movement
     * Press page up or page down to shift the display a page at a time.
     * Press “l”  (lower case L) and enter a number to move the cursor to a particular line  number.